 WHO AND WHAT ARE WE ABOUT

 David Warner remained President until his death in February 2017.
 One of the founding members, Bob Witt, was at that time Harbourmaster at Oulton Broad Yacht Station.
-Bob is our present Commodore, took over the role as temporary President until it was decided to offer the role to one of the clubs elder statesman, Ron Smith.
+Bob, our present Commodore, took over the role as temporary President until it was decided to offer the role to one of the clubs elder statesman, Ron Smith.
 Sadly Ron passed away in 2020 and Bob has again taken over as President.
 Bim Dimock was voted in as Commodore at the 2021 AGM.

 The Club primarily began to provide a fund-raising platform for good causes within the local community, whilst also providing its members with a social outlet.
 The early years raised 1000’s of pounds for worthwhile local charities, each particular charity being selected annually to receive Club support, but gradually a greater emphasis was placed on the social aspect of the club and regular events were established to project this.
 Some of the many charities and projects which we supported in those early years were the “Waveney Stardust” boat; the Nancy Oldfield Trust ; money to provide a Guide Dog for the Blind; and a Cardiac monitor for the local emergency services.
 The Club policy was changed in 2000 to spread donations to national charities, but at a much reduced level due to social events taking up more expense with a lower membership base.

 Much of our support today comes from the Southern rivers but we welcome members from the whole of the Broads system.
 It does not matter if you have a small weekender or a huge Ocean-going motor yacht, we give equal welcome to all.

 There is usually at least one event per month, during the season April till October.
 These are held at various outdoor locations across Broadland and usually take the form of informal BBQ’s and music sessions.
-The club has purchased a large gazebo for use at these events, in case of inclement weather, and also as a centre for evening entertainment.
+The club has one large and two smaller gazebos for use at these events, in case of inclement weather, and also as a centre for evening entertainment.